vba-blocks/vba-blocks/README.md

 ## Installation

 1. Download and install the [latest release](https://github.com/vba-blocks/vba-blocks/releases) for your platform (Windows or Mac)
 2. :rocket: You're ready to go!
+Open a new command-line session (cmd / terminal) and try `vba-blocks help`

 ## Usage